Biden administration to launch massive funeral assistance program for covid victims

 “It’s a well-intended program that will benefit many,” said Bryant Hightower, a Georgia funeral director who is a spokesman for the National Funeral Directors Association.

 But Hightower also said he thought it would be a difficult program to administer.
-For instance, when an applicant submits a funeral bill that is stamped “paid,” he wasn’t sure how FEMA officials would know whether burial insurance had been used to pay for it.
+For instance, when an applicant submits a funeral bill that is stamped “paid,” he isn’t sure how FEMA officials would know whether burial insurance had been used to pay for it.

-Hightower said when he and other funeral directors first heard about a possible funeral assistance program, he was told that the maximum benefit would be about $7,000.
+Hightower said that when he and other funeral directors first heard about a possible funeral assistance program, he was told that the maximum benefit would be about $7,000.
 “We thought it might end up being half of that,” he said.
 “Quite frankly, we were really surprised when they came out with $9,000.”

 The bulk of those eligible have already paid the expenses and must produce receipts and other documentation of what was paid for caskets or urns, burial plots, headstones, funerals, and other costs detailed by FEMA.